practice-golang/9minutes/internal/np/README.md

 # NP

-NP - Create `N`ull types and `P`ointer to comma separated string

 Create comma separated names and values from `struct` or `map` for raw SQL query.

-This is an experimental and for my own usage.

 ## Which types of
 * `database/sql` Nullnnnn